Rosexalba/css-lessons/css-selectors/notes.md

 # Class:
 - Class selector targets elements with a specific class

-  Example: to grab all the class selector we did .highlights next to get desired look we added a background-color of yellow to highlight and changed the font weight to bold.
+  Example: here we select elements by using . (ex) .highlights next to get desired look we added a background-color of yellow to highlight and changed the font weight to bold.

         < style>